 6–8 Second Street, Sai Ying Pun, 2381 8138

-After five years this innovative art meets dining concept is shutting up shop.
-The Sheung Wan restaurant Bibo was a pioneering concept that was akin to dining in an art gallery with collections from Jeff Koons, Basquiat and Takashi Murakami some of the big names that graced the walls while customers dined on European dishes.
-It’s a shame to lose another restaurant that brought such a unique offering to Hong Kong’s diners.
+After five years, this innovative art-meets-dining concept is shutting up shop.
+Sheung Wan restaurant Bibo was a pioneering idea that was akin to dining in an art gallery, with collections from big names like Jeff Koons, Jean-Michel Basquiat and Takashi Murakami gracing the walls while customers dined on high-end European dishes.
+It’s a shame to lose another restaurant that brought such a unique offering to Hong Kong’s dining scene.